corda/samples-java/Features/customquery-carinsurance/README.md

 # Car Insurance -- QueryableState -- Custom Query

-This CorDapp demonstrates how [Custom Query](https://docs.r3.com/en/platform/corda/4.8/open-source/api-vault-query.html) work in Corda.
+This CorDapp demonstrates how [Custom Query](https://docs.r3.com/en/platform/corda/4.9/community/api-vault-query.html) works in Corda.
 Corda allows developers to have the ability to query the vault using multiple mechanisms such as the Vault Query API, using a JDBC session, etc. This sample demonstrates how to store your state data to a custom database using an ORM tool and how to query this vault via Vault Query using some custom field defined in your state (for example a string property of your state).
-To use Vault Query to query by a certain property the state must implement `QueryableState` with a custom mapped schema.
+To use Vault Query to query by a certain property the state must implement [QueryableState](https://docs.r3.com/en/platform/corda/4.9/community/api-states.html#the-queryablestate-and-schedulablestate-interfaces) with a custom mapped schema.
 This way the DB (and Corda) know what you will be querying By.
-Please refer to the flow `InsranceClaimflow` for details.
+Please refer to the flow [InsuranceClaimFlow](./workflows/src/main/java/net/corda/samples/carinsurance/flows/InsuranceClaimFlow.java) for details.

 In this CorDapp we would use an `Insurance` state and persist its properties in a custom table in the database.
 The `Insurance` state among other fields also contains an `VehicleDetail` object, which is the asset being insured.
 We have used this `VehicleDetail` to demonstrate _One-to-One_ relationship.
-Similarly we also have a list of `Claim` objects in the `Insurance` state which represents claims made against the insurance.
+Similarly, we also have a list of `Claim` objects in the `Insurance` state which represents claims made against the insurance.
 We use them to demonstrate _ One-to-Many_ relationship.

 ## Concepts

-A spring boot client is provided with the cordapp, which exposes two REST endpoints (see `Controller` in the clients module) to trigger the flows.
+A spring boot client is provided with the CorDapp, which exposes two REST endpoints (see [Controller](./clients/src/main/java/net/corda/samples/carinsurance/webserver/Controller.java) in the clients' module) to trigger the flows.
 Use the command `./gradlew bootRun` in the project root folder to run the [Spring Boot Server](https://spring.io/projects/spring-boot#overview).

 ### Flows

-There are two flow in this cordapp:
+There are two flows in this CorDapp:

-1. IssueInsurance: It creates the insurance state with the associated vehicle information.
+1. `IssueInsurance`: It creates the insurance state with the associated vehicle information.

-2. InsuranceClaim: It creates the claims against the insurance.It uses the Vault Query to perform a custom vault query.
+2. `InsuranceClaim`: It creates the claims against the insurance.It uses the Vault Query to perform a custom vault query.

 ## Usage

 ## Pre-Requisites

-For development environment setup, please refer to: [Setup Guide](https://docs.corda.net/getting-set-up.html).
+For development environment setup, please refer to: [Setup Guide](https://docs.r3.com/en/platform/corda/4.9/community/getting-set-up.html).

 ### Running the CorDapp

 Open a terminal and go to the project root directory and type: (to deploy the nodes using bootstrapper)

 ```
-./gradlew clean deployNodes
+./gradlew clean build deployNodes
 ```

 Then type: (to run the nodes)